 U.K. Hemp Industry Interviewees and filming locations: Henry Braham, Mike Duckett, Mike Giffin, Dr. Mike Lawrence, Kevin McCloud, Ian Pritchett, Andy Wood; Adnams Brewery Southwold, Braham & Murray/GOOD Oil, Braintree Hemp, London, Lime Technology U.K., Hemp Technology, University of Bath

-Linda’s current preoccupation with producing documentaries and videos is the result of completing the Certificate in Documentary Arts at the Center for Documentary Studies at Duke University.
-She founded By the Brook Productions, LLC in 2005 and that year completed “MILLWORKER: The Documentary,” a short film chronicling a unique grassroots theatre production.
+Linda completed the Certificate in Documentary Arts at the Center for Documentary Studies at Duke University and founded By the Brook Productions, LLC in 2005.
+That year she completed “MILLWORKER: The Documentary,” a 40 min. film chronicling a unique grassroots theatre production.
 Her next documentary, “Love Lived on Death Row” (2007, 84 min) featured siblings finding forgiveness and restorative justice with their father sentenced to death for their mother’s murder and their public battle for his clemency.
 The documentary screened at the Rocky Mountain Women’s Film Festival, Indie Memphis, Cucalorus, Little Rock & New Orleans Film Festivals and has been used by many universities and groups for education.
 Both films were fiscally sponsored projects of the Southern Documentary Fund.

-Linda has produced videos for NC Coalition Against Domestic Violence, Girls Rock, Chatham County Together, NC Coalition for a Moratorium and The City of Durham.
+Linda has produced videos for NC Coalition Against Domestic Violence, Clean Jordan Lake, Girls Rock, Chatham County Together, NC Coalition for a Moratorium and The City of Durham.
 She created the ChathamArts Sustainable Cinema Series and “Shooting4Change,” a documentary workshop program for at-risk teens.
-Her community volunteerism has included chairing fundraisers, board member-ships and opening a thrift store to benefit victims of domestic violence.
+Her past volunteerism includes youth mentoring, charity event coordination, board memberships and opening a thrift store benefiting Family Violence and Rape Crisis Services of Chatham County.

-Linda is a Florida State University graduate with a degree in visual communications.
 Before her documentary and video work, she was an art director for publications in Florida and North Carolina.
-She is a self-admitted travel junkie who loves pointing a lens at people, pets, oddities and architecture and is grateful for her bucolic life with her betrothed in central North Carolina.
+She is a self-admitted travel junkie who loves pointing a lens at people, pets, oddities and architecture and is grateful for her bucolic life with her betrothed in North Carolina.